Sergio Garrote Muñoz

-Sergio Garrote Muñoz (born 27 July 1979) is a Spanish Para-cyclist who represented Spain at the 2020 Summer Paralympics.
+Sergio Garrote Muñoz (born 27 July 1979) is a Spanish Para-cyclist who has represented Spain at the 2020 and 2024 Summer Paralympics.

 Career

 Garrote Muñoz represented Spain in the men's road time trial H2 event at the 2020 Summer Paralympics and won a gold medal.
 He also won a bronze medal in the men's road race H1–2 event.
+At the 2024 Summer Paralympics he retained the title as Paralympic champion in the men's road time trial H2 and won the silver medal in the men's road race H1-2 event.